2022–23 Grimsby Town F.C. season: Matches

 On 23 June, the league fixtures were announced.

 FA Cup

-Grimsby were drawn at home to Plymouth Argyle in the first round, away to the winners off Curzon Ashton or Cambridge United in the second round, home to Burton Albion in the third round and away to either Luton Town or Wigan Athletic in the fourth round.
+As a League Two side, Grimsby entered the FA Cup in the first round, and were drawn at home to League One side Plymouth Argyle.
+They were then drawn away to League One side Cambridge United in the second round, at home to League One team Burton Albion in the third round, then away to Championship club Luton Town in the fourth round.
+In the fifth round, Grimsby were drawn away to Premier League club Southampton, where they produced a shock 2–1 victory and advanced to the quarter-finals for the first time in 84 years, they were the first team to knock out five teams from higher divisions in FA Cup history and the first fourth-tier side to reach the quarter-finals since Cambridge United in the 1989–90 season.
+In the quarter-finals, they were drawn away to Premier League side Brighton & Hove Albion.

 EFL Cup

 The Mariners were drawn at home to Crewe Alexandra in the first round and to Nottingham Forest in the second round.

 EFL Trophy

 On 20 June, the initial Group stage draw was made, grouping Grimsby Town with Derby County and Mansfield Town.
 In the second round, The Mariners were drawn at home to Accrington Stanley.